valory-xyz/autonolas-tokenomics/README.md

 ## Github workflows
-The PR process is managed by github workflows, where the code undergoes several steps in order to eb verified.
+The PR process is managed by github workflows, where the code undergoes several steps in order to be verified.
 Those include:
 - code isntallation
 - running linters
 - running tests